khalyomede/expose/README.md

 All the examples are available inside `/example` folder.

-All the examples above assumes the following classes exists:
+All the examples bellow assumes the following classes exists:

 ```php
 class Collection {